 The requirements for an FHA refinance can be different from lender to lender.
 Lenders will typically look at the items below to determine if you would qualify for an FHA refinance.

 Credit score.
-Your credit score is an estimate of how likely you are to pay back money you borrow.
-Lenders tend to have minimum credit scores for different loans, and your credit score can influence the interest rate they offer too.
-A higher credit score can help you qualify for a loan and pay less money in interest.
+Your credit score is an indicator of how likely you are to pay back money you borrow.
+Lenders tend to have minimum credit scores for different loans, and your credit score can influence the interest rate they offer, too.
+A higher credit score can help you qualify for a loan at a lower rate, resulting in your paying less money in interest.

 Loan-to-Value Ratio (LTV).
 This is a percentage calculated by dividing your mortgage amount by your home's value.
 For instance if your home is worth $250,000 and your mortgage balance is $125,000, your LTV is 50%.
 It is possible to refinance an FHA loan with a high loan-to-value ratio.